mrazomej/phd/docs/src/chapter_04/section_03_epsilonAI.md

 @Garcia2011c are effective parameters $\Delta\tilde{\varepsilon}_{RA}$.
 In this case, we are faced with an undetermined system in which we have more variables than equations, and we are thus unable to determine the value of $\Delta
 \varepsilon_{AI}$.
-In order to obtain this parameter, we must turn to a more complex regulatory scenario which provides additional constraints that allow us to fit for $\Delta \varepsilon_{AI}$.
+To obtain this parameter, we must turn to a more complex regulatory scenario which provides additional constraints that allow us to fit for $\Delta \varepsilon_{AI}$.

-A variation on simple repression in which multiple copies of the promoter are available for repressor binding (for instance, when the simple repression construct is on plasmid) can be used to circumvent the problems that arise when using $\Delta \tilde{\varepsilon}_{RA}$.
+A variation on simple repression in which multiple copies of the promoter are available for repressor binding (for instance, when the simple repression construct is on a plasmid) can be used to circumvent the problems that arise when using $\Delta \tilde{\varepsilon}_{RA}$.
 This is because the behavior of the system is distinctly different when the number of active repressors $p_A(0) R$ is less than or greater than the number of available promoters $N$.
 Repression data for plasmids with known copy number $N$ allows us to perform a fit for the value of $\Delta\varepsilon_{AI}$.

-To obtain an expression for a system with multiple promoters $N$, we follow @Weinert2014, writing the fold-change in terms of the the grand canonical ensemble as
+To obtain an expression for a system with multiple promoters $N$, we follow
+@Weinert2014, writing the fold-change in terms of the grand canonical ensemble as
 $$
 \text{fold-change} = \frac{1}{1 + \lambda_r e^{-\beta \Delta \varepsilon_{RA}}},
 \label{eq:ch4_eq05}
 $$
-where $\lambda_r = e^{\beta \mu}$ is the fugacity and $\mu$ is the chemical potential of the repressor.
-The fugacity will enable us to easily enumerate the possible states available to the repressor.
+where $\lambda_r = e^{\beta \mu}$ is the fugacity, and $\mu$ is the chemical potential of the repressor.
+The fugacity will enable us to enumerate the possible states available to the repressor easily.

 To determine the value of $\lambda_r$, we first consider that the total number of repressors in the system, $R_{\text{tot}}$, is fixed and given by